ATLauncher/discord-bot/README.md

 ### Logz.io Logging

-To log to a Logz.io account, simply add a config value in `logging.logz_io_token` with a string containing your api token.
+To log to a Logz.io account, simply add a config value in `logging.logzIoToken` with a string containing your api token.

 ## Sentry error reporting